Chapter 1. Definition of the inventive step

 5) Focus on a state of the art closest in another domain

-It may happen that the preceding analysis leads to selecting a document of a different technical field as the closest prior art.
+It may happen that the previous analysis leads to selecting a document from a different technical field as the closest prior art.

-Under this hypothesis, it should not be forgotten that a state of the art that is not close to the same purpose or effect as the invention can not obviously lead to a person skilled in the art. claimed invention (T473 / 15).
+Under this hypothesis, it should not be forgotten that & #8217; the closest prior art which is not concerned with the same goal or the same effect as the invention cannot lead the skilled man in the art towards the & #8217; claimed invention (T473 / 15).